 This is achieved by depositing the article on the author’s web page or in a suitable public repository, often after a specified embargo period.
-The version deposited can be either the Accepted Manuscript or the published Version of Record.
-Publishers typically impose different conditions with respect to these two versions, but it should be noted that many OA mandates (such as the NIH public access policy) specify the Accepted Manuscript in their requirements unless the publisher allows the Version of Record.
-Cambridge allows the author to deposit a copy of their AM anywhere, immediately on acceptance, and a copy of the VoR in a variety of locations with different embargo periods.
+The version deposited should be the Accepted Manuscript.
+Publishers typically impose different conditions, but it should be noted that many OA mandates (such as the NIH public access policy) specify the Accepted Manuscript in their requirements unless the publisher allows the Version of Record.
 Refer to the table below for details.

 This is achieved by making the published Version of Record freely available on the publisher’s online platform.
 It is furthermore increasingly required that to qualify as Open Access, the article should be published under a license that allows others to reuse or republish the content without the explicit permission of the copyright holder.
 There is much contention amongst OA advocates over the specific license that should be used.
 Note that the phrase ‘Gold OA’ is not associated with any explicit financial model, and does not imply the ‘pay to publish’ model, as is sometimes assumed.
 Indeed, many Gold OA journals charge no fees, though it is notable that the larger Gold OA journals, and almost all of those published by larger professional publishers, typically do impose an Article Processing Charge (APC) on the author's institution or funding body.
 Cambridge currently charges $2700 for OA in most hybrid journals and fees ranging between no charge and $1600 in the full OA journals.